 This message also displays when the vehicle's engine power is reduced.
 Reduced engine power can affect the vehicle's ability to accelerate.
 If this message is on, but there is no reduction in performance, proceed to your destination.
 The performance may be reduced the next time the vehicle is driven.
 The vehicle may be driven at a reduced speed while this message is on, but acceleration and speed may be reduced.
 Anytime this message stays on, the vehicle should be taken to your dealer for service as soon as possible.

-Fuel System Messages FUEL LEVEL LOW
+Fuel System Messages

+FUEL LEVEL LOW

-This message displays and a chime may sound if the fuel level is low.
+This message displays when the vehicle is low on fuel.
 Refuel as soon as possible.
-See Fuel Gauge ⇒ 108 and Fuel ⇒ 223.